 Zhihong "Z" Chen, PhD: Z is an instructor working in the Hambardzumyan lab.
 He received a Master’s degree in Biochemistry from China Pharmaceutical University in Nanjing, China and a PhD degree in Immunology from the University of Ottawa in Ottawa, Canada.
 He completed a postdoctoral training at the Cleveland Clinic in Cleveland, OH.
 His research focuses on the innate immunity in various CNS diseases.
 He had demonstrated that gammadelta T cells are capable of inflicting injuries to brain tissue in multiple sclerosis patients via a cytotoxic mechanism termed “ADCC”.
 He also showed that microglia, the resident macrophage of the CNS, can protect the brain from traumatic injury.
 His current work in the lab investigates how peripheral monocytes and CNS microglia differentially contribute to glioblastoma development in relevance to different GBM subtypes.
 Dr. Z has broad expertise in Neurosciences and Immunology and applies cutting-edge technologies such as 3D electron microscopy, multiphoton microscopy, FACS, and laser-capture microdissection in addressing his scientific questions.

 Cameron Herting, BS: Cameron received a BS in Chemistry from Emory University.
 Following graduation, he matriculated into the Molecular and Systems Pharmacology program where he currently resides as a graduate student and Ruth Kirschstein pre-doctoral fellow.
 Cameron's research in the Hambardzumyan lab focuses on the functional differences in tumor-associated bone marrow-derived macrophages and microglia related to IL-1 signaling.
 This research relates to his interest in how dexamethasone alters IL-1 signaling and tumor-associated macrophage activity.
 He hopes to utilize his expertise in pharmacology to design a novel therapy to treat brain tumor-associated edema.
-To achieve this goal he utilizes his expertise in primary cell culture, confocal microscopy, MRI, and mouse models of high-grade gliomas.
+To achieve this goal he utilizes his expertise in primary cell culture, confocal microscopy, flow cytometry, MRI, and mouse models of high-grade gliomas.

 Chen Z, Feng X, Herting CJ, Garcia VA, Nie K, Pong WW, Rasmussen R, Dwivedi B, Seby S, Wolf SA, Gutmann DH, Hambardzumyan D. Cellular and Molecular Identity of Tumor-Associated Macrophages in Glioblastoma.
 Cancer Res.
 2017;77(9):2266-78.
 Epub 2017/02/27. doi: 10.1158/0008-5472.CAN-16-2310.
 PubMed PMID: 28235764.